sabrinacamp2/Non-Terra-GCP/Introduction to GCP VMs and using Terra notebook environments.md

 		sudo docker run -e R_LIBS='/home/jupyter/packages' --rm -it -u jupyter -p 8080:8080 -v /mnt/disks/scamp-singlecell:/home/jupyter --entrypoint /bin/bash us.gcr.io/broad-dsp-gcr-public/terra-jupyter-bioconductor:2.1.11
 		```
 	- To explain some of this command, we are specifying that we want to interactively run the docker container as the non-root `jupyter` user (this is how its done in Terra notebooks).
 We specify to place user-installed R packages into the `/home/jupyter/packages` location.
 We perform port mapping `8080:8080` so that we can access the services running inside the docker (when we connect to a jupyter notebook via the browser).
 So far, only the `8080` port has worked, not sure why.
 We are mounting our persistent disk to the `/home/jupyer` location inside of the docker.
 This means when you are inside of the docker, ONLY the things saved in the `/home/jupyter` path will be saved to the persistent disk.
 Everything else will not be saved.
 When you exit the docker, navigate to `/mnt/disks/{folder-name}` to access what you put in `/home/jupyter` when you were inside of the docker.
-	- Terra docker images not cached on the boot disk (those cached listed [here](#^51434d)) **can still be used here**, but the `docker run` command will take significantly longer.
+	- Terra docker images not cached on the boot disk **can still be used here**, but the `docker run` command will take significantly longer.
 This is because it is pulling the docker from scratch.
 If you don't plan on using any of the cached images, I would recommend clearing the cache using the following command:
 	  ```bash
 	  docker system prune
 		```